TomokiMiyauci/seqtools/README.md

 It provides the most efficient solution for sequence.

-A sequence is an "index-accessible, sliceable data structure".
+A sequence is an "indexable, sliceable data structure".
 See [`Sequence`](types.ts#L4) for the specific interface.

 Standard data structures that satisfy this are string and array.